hsiuhsil/DM-power/README.md

 * A `npy` file with a shape of (frequency, time), and the 0-index row corresponds to the lowest frequency channel.
 * The data should be dedispersed to an initial DM value.
 The algorithm will determine the optimized DM value by given parameters.
+* The bandpass filter should be applied to each frequency channel (i.e., subtract the mean and divide by the standard deviation of each frequency channel.).
 * The radio-frequency-interference (RFI) should be removed already.
 * A sufficient duration of the intensity file is required.
     * The 0-25 and 75-100 % of the duration are for the off-pulse region.